The64thGamer/cheeseepedia/content/wiki/The Beagles  Beach Bowzers (Lounge).md

 _The Beach Bowsers_ appeared in the Lounge Room.
 The fact that they got a new showtape in 1991 suggests they were used in a fair amount of locations still at this point, but they were likely all removed before the 90's ended.

 There were 4 members of the band, none of which had names.
-However, the one with the microphone refers to himself as 'Woody Bowser' in the  Showtape.
+However, the one with the microphone refers to himself as 'Woody Bowser' in the Beach Bowsers 91 I (Beach Bowsers 91) Showtape.

 ## Placement ##
 They are essentially placed in the same layout as _The Beagles_, as they were retrofits.